 UC Davis staff from the Energy Engineering team examine air flow on top of Ghausi Hall.

-Nico Fauchier-Magnan and Sam Cole from the Energy Engingeering team check airflow from a bypass damper on top of Ghausi Hall, one of their team's commissioning projects to increase energy efficiency.
+Nico Fauchier-Magnan and Sam Cole from the Energy Engineering team check airflow from a bypass damper on top of Ghausi Hall, one of their team's commissioning projects to increase energy efficiency.
 (Anjie Cook/UC Davis)

 How Investing in Building Optimization Saved UC Davis $11 Million in Energy Costs